secondubly/FutabaBot/README.md

 4. Run `docker compose --env-file src/.env.development.local up` in the terminal where the bot is located.
 (If you want to get access to your DB information in a browser, you can run `docker compose --env-file src/.env.development.local --profile dev up`)
 5. After a bit of time, all the relevant containers should be setup and running!

--   If running the dev profile, you can access your Prisma Studio instance via
+-   If running the dev profile, you can access your Prisma Studio instance via `http://localhost:5555` - the login information is in `.env.development.local`

 ## Non-Docker